VU-PINK/Darkness-Unleashed/README.md

 # Darkness Unleashed

 > **A true darkness mod – and so much more**
 > Now featuring fully customisable settings, random mode switching, and a complete night vision system.
-The new features and configuration system are inspired by *Insurgency: Sandstorm*.

 ## What is this mod?